 How accessible are The Park gardens, for people in wheelchairs or with mobility issues?

 The Park is built in a steep-sided valley and many of the gardens are accessed only by steps.
 However the programme marks which properties are definitely not accessible, and the activities in Newcastle Circus and Tattershall Drive are on flat ground.

 Are toilets provided?

 Portaloos (including one with disability access) are stationed at the top of South Road, beside Newcastle Circus.
-The Park Tennis Club, Squash Club and ActiveAce are also opening their toilets to PGT visitors (they all have disability access)
+We will confirm later if other venues are available.

 Can I bring my dog?

 Dogs can come into The Park, but are not permitted in most of the communal garden areas such as Newcastle Circus.
 Each resident opening their garden will make their own decision about allowing dogs to enter, so please ask at the gate before you go in, and ensure they are on a short leash.
-Dogs are welcome at the Hart's Community Garden on Tattershall Drive (next to the Squash Club).
 Please bear in mind it is a very busy day with lots of people, and weigh up whether your dog and visitors will be comfortable with each other in confined spaces!